peterhcharlton/starter-hugo-academic/content/students/_index.md

    Topic: Fetal vascular ultrasound assessment to identify growth restriction and reduce stillbirth

+- DPhil Student, _University of Cambridge_

+   Ongoing

+   Topic: Using artificial intelligence to enhance screening for atrial fibrillation

+- DPhil Student, _University of Cambridge_

+   Ongoing

+   Topic: Screening for atrial fibrillation in primary care; addressing the gaps in current evidence

 ## Master's Students
 - **Diogo Tecelao**, _Nova University Lisbon_